Tanvez/gm-interview-server/README.md

 ```bash
 npm run dev
 ```
 ### Docker/Droplet/Dokku deployment
+The server is deployed to https://server.tanvez.xyz You will need to use a GraphQL client( I use Altair GraphQL client) if you wanted to test out the endpoint point.

 TODO ci/cd?
 - local terminal -
   - docker build : `docker build -t <accountname>:<version>` ex: `docker build -t tanvez/gm-interview:1.1 .`